142,420 views · 13,329 downloads

 Click the ↥ icon any time to return to this Table of Contents.

-A common mistake many new entrepreneurs make is to pitch their product to investors.
+A common mistake many startups make is to pitch their product to investors.
 It's a mistake because investors don’t invest in products, they invest in businesses.
 So you need to sell them on the amazing business you will build around your amazing product and the amazing opportunity available to those who invest early and help you get there.
 Who will buy your product?
 What makes your product the best?
 How much will customers pay for your product?
 How large are your potential markets?
 How will you acquire and retain customers — profitably and at scale — and dominate those markets?
 The correct answers to these questions turn a great product pitch into a great business pitch.
 And that is what investors are looking for.

 So why do you need a pitch deck?
-Because a well-structured pitch deck is the fastest, easiest way for you to explain your business to investors.
+Because a well-structured pitch deck is the fastest, easiest way for you to explain your business story to investors.
 It is a visual summary of your business plan and the related investment opportunity.
 Does that mean you have to write a business plan before you build your pitch deck?
 No, but it does mean your pitch deck will need to address every aspect of your business that you'd typically cover in a business plan.

 Short version: An opportunity to invest early in a new business with an obvious and significant return on investment potential and minimal risk of failure.